farice9/ip/docs/README.md

 ## Starting the Program
 ### Prerequisites
-* Your computer should have Java 11 to run this application
+* Your computer requires Java 11 to run this application

 ### Procedure
 1. Download the _iP.jar_ file from **Releases** and put it in an empty folder